2018 Public Sewer Rates

-Residents served by public sewer are billed quarterly according to the rates listed below:
+Residents on public sewer are served by two treatment facilities – the West Goshen Sewer (WGS) Plant and the Westtown Chester Creek Plant (WCC).
+Residents are billed quarterly according to the rates listed below:

 Your quarterly sewer/trash can be paid online (Online Bill Pay), through automatic deduction to your bank account (ACH form), by mail, or at the Township Building.